Choosing a defibrillator can be confusing. To help you with this process there are three things you need to consider:

 The only effective treatment for a person who has had a Sudden Cardiac Arrest (SCA) is the combined administration of CPR and the use of a defibrillator.
 When in SCA the heart has an irregular rhythm called ventricular fibrillation (VF) or ventricular tachycardia (VT) and cannot pump blood around the body.
 A defibrillator delivers an electrical shock to stop the irregular rhythm and allow the heart's natural pacemaker to restart the natural rhythm.
 For every minute that passes without defibrillation survival chance decreases by 10% so immediate treatment is paramount..

-No. The AED will only treat a victim experiencing VF or VT.
-If the casualty is in cardiac arrest without these heart rhythms then the victim will need CPR and medication instead.
+No. The AED will only treat a casualty experiencing the heart rhythms VF or VT.
 CPR will help to maintain a shockable rhythm if one is present.
-Without early CPR, an AED will be less successful when the victim has been in cardiac arrest for more than a few minutes.
-For every minute that goes by without defibrillation, the victim's chance of survival decreases by 10%.
+Without early CPR, an AED will be less successful when the victim has been in SCA for more than a few minutes.
+For every minute that goes by without defibrillation, the chance of survival decreases by 10%.
 CPR keeps oxygen flowing around the body to the vital organs but only an electrical shock from an AED will correct VF and VT.
 Under current guidelines, CPR should be performed to a ratio of 30 chest compressions to 2 rescue breaths.
 This cycle should be repeated until either an AED or medical attention arrives.
-The major reason so few people survive SCA is that defibrillation is not provided quick enough.
+The major reason so few people survive SCA is that defibrillation is not provided quickly enough.
 For defibrillation to be successful, it needs to be carried out within a few minutes of the onset of ventricular fibrillation which can be extended if a bystander has provided prompt and effective CPR.